The Clinton Street Theater is suitable for premieres, parties, and productive work meetings.

-We provide microphones and a PA (may not be suitable for all bands), tables for merchandise, and marquee signage on the day of the event.
+We provide microphones and a PA (we do not recommend or offer for bands), tables for merchandise, and marquee signage on the day of the event.

 We have a limited on-premises liquor license, which means we serve beer, wine and hard cider.
 I've been know to make a few kick-ass sake cocktails in my time--I can get creative as long as there is no hard alcohol involved.